Making Courageous Decisions

 When called on their intrusive behavior and unsolicited opinions these people quickly re-frame their accusations as “loving concern” or “helpful advice,” but we know better.
 We know how badly it made us feel.

 Though it feels personal it is not.
 Those who critique others this way often feel incomplete themselves, regretful about their past, or unresolved about their personal choices.
 They may not be courageous enough to soul search or face their own fears, as we have.
 Judging others is how they deflect their own pain or put off making difficult decisions.

-Those who courageously face their problems tend to honor others who do the same.
+Those who face their problems, who have experienced the process of making courageous decisions, tend to honor others who do the same.
 A life rooted in faith, love, and honor is one of compassion and acceptance; one that values and respects others for their intelligence, strength, and courage.

 When our heart is in the right place, fear of judgment should never prevent us from making courageous decisions; difficult but necessary choices.
 We each live a unique reality.
 It does not matter what others think of us as long as we know we are living a genuine, honest, and loving life.
 In all our endeavors that is what truly matters.

 Randi Fine is the podcast host of A Fine Time for Healing, narcissistic abuse coach for clients worldwide, and the author of Close Encounters of the Worst Kind: The Narcissistic Abuse Survivor’s Guide to Healing and Recovery and Cliffedge Road: A Memoir.